Below are the steps to apply and submit information for a building permit.

 After the building permit application has been submitted, the applicant will be contacted if the plan reviewer has any questions or problems, or any additional information is needed.
 You may call or email the Building Department to inquire about the status of the permit, but please keep in mind that plan review time may be affected by the departments’ workload and/or unforeseen projects.

 Once your plans have been approved, the applicant will be notified for permit pick-up and payment.
-The Building Department is open Monday through Friday from 8 a.m. to 4 p.m. and Saturday 8 a.m. to Noon.
+The Building Department is open Monday through Friday from 8 a.m. to 4 p.m. and Saturday from 8 a.m. to Noon.
 Applicants may pay with cash, check, and/or credit card.

 Permits must be prominently displayed in your window.
 You will also be advised to schedule all pertinent inspections.